Permutation-Based Encryption

 - Permutation-based encryption rearranges data using a reversible function.

-- Security hinges on:
+- Security depends on:

 - A secret key controlling the permutation.